xerifandtomas/miyax-gantt-js/README.md

-  .widthHeader('350px') // set the width of the header, default is 150px .withWeekDays() // show the week days .withMonthDay() // show the month day
-  .i18n(ES) // set the language, default is EN .render() // render the gantt chart
+  .widthHeader('350px') // set the width of the header, default is 150px .withWeekDays() // show the week days .withMonthDay() // show the month day .withYearMonths() // show the year months .withTime() // show the duration of the tasks .disableHeaders() // disable the left headers .i18n(ES) // set the language, default is EN .render() // render the gantt chart